-12 The payroll tax for self-employed non-corporate business owners is slightly lower than that for employees (23.9% in 2009).
-Up to a certain earnings level, SEK 429,500 in 2009, higher payroll tax payments make the individual eligible for higher social benefits, reducing the effective tax rate.
-Above this wage level, however, there is no link between payroll taxes and the level of social benefits, so that the individual faces the full
+individual eligible for higher social benefits, reducing the effective tax rate.
+Above this wage level, however, there is no link between payroll taxes and the level of social benefits, so that the individual faces the full statutory rate.

-13 In the empirical work, we set this rate equal to the average rate over the municipalities each year.
+12 In the empirical work, we set this rate equal to the average rate over the municipalities each year.

-14 These figures ignore the link between payroll tax payments and social benefits.
+13 These figures ignore the link between payroll tax payments and social benefits.

-15 The Swedish term is positiv räntefördelning.
+14 The Swedish term is positiv räntefördelning.

-16 The purpose of this "negative interest allocation" (negativ räntefördelning) is to avoid having the firm owner deduct private interest payments from high taxed firm earned income.
+15 The purpose of this "negative interest allocation" (negativ räntefördelning) is to avoid having the firm owner deduct private interest payments from high taxed firm earned income.